-Also known as Bertha Peak Trail, this is a challenging trail in the Big Bear Lake area with commanding views of the lake.
+Cougar Crest Trail is also known as Bertha Peak Trail.
+This is a challenging trail in the Big Bear Lake area with commanding lake views.

-The hike is about 7 miles round trip and may take up to 4 hours to finish.
+The hike is about seven miles round trip and may take up to 4 hours to finish.
 It is considered moderate difficulty with a 720-foot elevation gain.

-It starts from Cougar Crest trailhead neat the Discovery Center.
+It starts from Cougar Crest trailhead near the Discovery Center.
 If you park at the trailhead, you will need an adventure pass.
-Alternately, you can take advantage of the free parking at the center and walk to the trailhead.
+Alternatively, you can take advantage of the free parking at the center and walk to the trailhead.
 This will add 1-mile to your hike.

-The Cougar Crest trail joins the Pacific Crest Trail at the 2.5-mile point and takes you the rest of the way to Bertha Peak.
+The Cougar Crest trail joins the Pacific Crest Trail at the 2.5-mile point and takes you to Bertha Peak.

 Tip: In the summer it can get hot up in the mountains.
 Bring lots of water with you.

-The trail is mostly shady at the beginning with good tree cover, but the trees thin out towards the top.
-About halfway up, there is a conveniently located bench with a great view - a great place to rest and enjoy the sights.
+The trail is mostly shady at the beginning, with good tree cover, but the trees thin out towards the top.
+About halfway up, there is a conveniently located bench with a splendid view - a great place to rest and enjoy the sights.

-Tip: In colder months, even without snow, the peak can get very cold blustery.
+Tip: In colder months, even without snow, the peak can get very cold and blustery.
 You will need a jacket.
 If add snow to the equation, the trail become treacherous.

-At the Peak, you have an unobstructed view of the mountains, valley, and lake below.
-Take a picnic, relax and enjoy the view.
+When you reach the peak, you will have an unobstructed view of the mountains, valley, and lake below the Peak.
+Take a picnic, relax, and enjoy the view.